dart-lang/site-shared/doc/markdown.md

     ````

  1. Use the [prettify][] Jekyll block tag, supported via a custom plugin
-    designed for use on our sites:
+    designed for use on our sites.
+    Only use if you need code highlighting and the snippet
+    is not a code-excerpt.

     ```markdown
     {% prettify dart %}